Nabil Aslam: VB 1968

 Aslam joined VB 1968 for the 2017/18 season.

+International career

+Aslam was first linked with the Pakistan national team in 2011 for the 2014 FIFA World Cup qualification, however he was omitted over pending eligibility issues.
+In 2012, he was again called to make his debut for Pakistan for a friendly against Singapore but his club AC Horsens did not release him due to league commitments.
+In 2015, he toured for unofficial friendlies in Malaysia as preparation for the 2018 FIFA World Cup qualification.
+He made his international debut at the 2018 FIFA World Cup qualification against Yemen in 2015.
+He missed the second leg due to knee injury.

 Violence episode

 In June 2010, the AC Horsens players were out celebrating their promotion to the Danish Superliga for the 2010/11 season.
 Their happened some things at the nightclub and Aslam was arrested together with his teammate Martin Spelmann.
 He was later sentenced 30 days in prison and 30 hours of community service.
 AC Horsens chose not to punish him.

-Aslam recognized, that he that night punched a man in the face but that it was to defend himself.
-Anyway, he was charged.

-After the episode, Aslam said “Of course I regret my action and I am ready to take my Punishment.”
+Aslam recognized that he that night punched a man in the face but said that it was to defend himself; he was charged.
+After the episode, Aslam said "Of course I regret my action and I am ready to take my Punishment."